Sys-Inventor-Lab/AI4System-OSML/README.md

 Link of OSML paper: [Intelligent Resource Scheduling for Co-located Latency-critical Services: A Multi-Model Collaborative Learning Approach](https://www.usenix.org/system/files/fast23-liu.pdf)

-OSML and OSML+ were primarily developed by Lei Liu (PI) and Xinglei Dou.
+The OSML and OSML+ projects were primarily conducted by Lei Liu (PI) and Xinglei Dou.

 # [29/Aug/2024] OSML+
 OSML+ is the extension of OSML.
 The additional features of OSML+ over OSML include: (1) OSML+ has new ML models with a shorter scheduling time interval, making OSML+ converge faster.
 (2) We use transfer learning technology to make OSML+ work well on new platforms.
 (3) We design a new central control framework in OSML+ that handles complicated co-location cases including LC and BE services.